The first question asked by anyone interested in the history of MACVAD Ltd is “where did the name come from?”

 Peter McClune was appointed General Manager and the business was established in Auckland where more and more of the textile businesses were locating their buying offices.

-Peter was in charge of Sales, and Ron was in charge of the office.
+Peter oversaw Sales, and Ron oversaw the office.

 The Book Keeper was Dom Keys, the Office Manager Bert Rhodes, and a couple of smart Salesmen in Warren Hodge and Ron Kay.